smythp/intro-command-line/sections/navigation.md

 ```

 Now try `ls` again to see what's on your desktop.
 These three commands—`pwd`, `ls`, and `cd`—are the most commonly used in the terminal.
 Between them, you can orient yourself and move around.

+### Compare with the GUI

+It's important to note that this is the same old information you can get by pointing and clicking: it's just being displayed to you in a different way.

+Go ahead and use pointing and clicking to navigate to your working directory--you can get there a few ways, but try starting from "My Computer" and clicking down from there.
+You'll notice that the folder names should match the ones that the command line spits out for you, since it's the same information!
+We're just using a different mode of navigation around your computer to see it.

 Before we move on, let's take a minute to navigate through our computer's file system using the command line.